+'''

->extract middlename=\$split(wholename,^9,2,last)
+>extract middlename=$split(wholename,^9,2,last)

+'''

-which means that the split would start at the second occurrence of Decimal Nine, or the Tab character.
+This means that the split would start at the second occurrence of Decimal Nine, or the Tab character.
 Please note that for specifying unprintable characters you do not put in quotes.

 Cleaning your Data